Swissman1/hornets-nest-evolution-project/Readme.md

 * **Metadata is crucial:** When refining the date or location of any geographic object, it is essential to thoroughly fill out the associated metadata fields.
 This should include detailed information about the source of the updated data. where the placement or creation of something is not clear, add a comment Point to the "Discussion-Sources" around the time in doubt. others may be able to combine other puzzle pieces.
 * **Source documentation:** Due to the ever shifting sands of the internet, it is best to include the source of your data as an image file, document, or other relevant file within the `Sources` folder of the project.
 This allows for easy verification and tracking of edits.
 * **Clear communication:** When submitting changes or suggesting improvements, please provide clear and concise descriptions of your contributions.
+* **Use proper "source control etiquette":** if you are unfamiliar with Github and source control, we reccomend watching [this video](https://www.youtube.com/watch?v=hwP7WQkmECE) to get you up to speed. it is a powerful and forgiving tool that allows collabloration from multiple people on the same work.
+*    it is expected that you work in a seperate branch based off of preview, and when you are ready for your contributions to be added to preview and master, you can open a pull request to preview for review by the project admin. changes will ideally be reviewed in a timely manner, but the admin has a 9-5 like the rest of us, which takes priority.

 Together, we can collectively build a robust and well-documented historical GIS dataset that illuminates the hidden history of Charlotte!